 This stately tall secretary is an elegant and classic statement piece.
-The entire secretary has been given a black painted finish, which has been gently rubbed off along edges to reveal an accent layer of burnt red underneath, adding both dimension and character to this lovely bureau
+The entire secretary has been given a (newer) blue painted finish, which has been gently rubbed off along edges to reveal the original oak underneath.

 The graceful lines of this secretary or "bureau" reveal its Swedish country heritage.
 The addition of a white painted finish also compliments its Swedish styling.
 The desk top drops down and rests firmly on 2 strong arms, so this secretary provideswork space to use as a functioning desk.

 The wonderful proportions and symmetry are enhanced by the glowing mahogany in this magnificent Empire secretary made by a master craftsman in Copenhagen.
 The upper and middle section, are filled with numerous drawers with exotic inlays and secret compartments.